The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-You can think of your credit history as a financial report card.
-It’s a record of your credit activity, including whether you pay your bills, how many credit cards you have, what types of credit you use and how much debt you carry.
+You can think of your credit history as a financial record of your credit activity.
+It includes whether you pay your bills on time, how many credit cards you have, what types of credit you use and how much debt you carry.
 It is recorded in a document called a credit report.

 The information on your credit report goes into a mathematical model that generates your credit score, which is a number between 300 and 850 that indicates how likely you are to pay off your debt.
 Because each credit scoring model has its own method for evaluating different criteria, your credit score with each one may vary.
 However, each model is attempting to do the same thing: predict your likelihood of repaying your debts.
 So, responsible financial behaviors will translate to a good score on both models.

-Using the report card analogy, your credit report would be the report card document itself, with information about how you did on all of your assignments for a semester.
+Using a report card analogy, your credit report would be the report card document itself, with information about how you did on all of your assignments for a semester.
 Your credit score would be an overall letter grade, such as an A+ or a D.

 It’s important to note that you won’t find your credit score on your credit report.
 To see your numeric credit score, rather than the information that goes into it, you can purchase it directly from one of the major credit bureaus or use a free credit score service from a credit card issuer such as American Express or Capital One.